What are DDoS attacks and why do they happen?

 A good indication of a possible DDoS attack is a sudden increase in the number of requests.
-You can check it in your Order Usage section under the Total Requests tab:
+You can check it in your Access Logs section under the Analytics tab:

-If you see an exponentially growing amount of requests, and you weren’t expecting that much traffic, it’s highly recommended to change your Cloudflare Security level to Under Attack Mode.
+If you see an exponentially growing amount of unexpected requests, and you are using Cloudflare, it’s highly recommended to change your Cloudflare Security level to Under Attack mode.
 This will ensure that the majority of these fake requests will be rejected by Cloudflare.

 However, sometimes DDoS attacks can be so big, that we are forced to null route your hosting IP, which deems all websites on this server unavailable.
 Usually, DDoS attacks last no longer than just a few hours.
 In case you don’t want to wait until your IP becomes available again, you can consider a server transfer.

 You can perform a server transfer once per month